-Students are required to take the GRE test for the Masters and Doctorate programs in the USA.
+Students are required the GRE test for the Masters and Doctorate programs in the USA.
 There are several known factors, such as preparation, practice, and one’s analytical skills that contribute to acquiring a good test score.
-However, there is an ignored yet equally important factor that most students tend to play down; when to take the GRE? how long does it take to get GRE scores?
+However, there is an ignored yet equally important factor that most students tend to play down; when to take the GRE? how long to get GRE scores?

-Following is a list of factors that will help you decide when to take the GRE test.
+Following is a list of factors that will help you decide take the GRE test.

 GRE Target Score: